slong96/file_organizer/README.md

 Enter the path of the directory containing the unorganized files when prompted.

 The script will organize the files by moving them into folders based on their extension names.

+# Future Features
+- Add database to save path.
+- Option to change path.
+- Automate script to run at a certain time.